 33. Uncover your enneagram.
 Speaking of getting to know each other better, the enneagram is a great way to learn more about yourself and your friends.
 Dive into the nine different Enneagram types and take a quiz to figure out which one you are.
 Once you know your type, do an activity together that lets you share and reflect on what you’ve learned.
 This guide leads you through an intentional conversation based on your Enneagram type.
 Bonus: If you’re starting a book club with your friends (see idea #11), read The Road Back To You so you can become Enneagram experts together.

 33. Explore your city.
 Even if you’ve lived in your town for years, there are always new spots to discover.
-Brainstorm a list together of museums, galleries, shops, and more that you’ve always wanted to check out.
+Together, brainstorm a list of museums, galleries, shops, and more that you’ve always wanted to check out.
 Spend the day walking around and seeing your surroundings from a new perspective.

 34. Shibori dye.
 One of the oldest indigo dye techniques in Japan, shibori dye is a time-honored tradition.
 This kit has everything you need to get started.
 Gather up a few pieces to dye (white tees, reusable totes, and tea towels are all great options) and get ready to make your masterpieces.